hilogames/HLSpriteKit/README.md

  * `HLOutlineLayoutManager`, for vertical lists (especially of text) indented in levels.

+ * `HLParallaxLayoutManager`, for layers of nodes that move at different speeds.

 Putting layout code in a third-party object (rather than in the `SKScene` or `SKNode` subclass) allows for easier reuse of common